sujayvadlakonda/AutoAdvisor/README.md

 - *Box* does not support having both *Box Sync* and *Box Drive* installed on your computer, so uninstall *Box Sync* if you have that first
 2. Sign in to *Box Drive* with your UTD email (if *Box* asks for a email), then your UTD *Box* login information (i.e. netid and password)
 - Installation is successful if you see *Box* as an option in the side menu of your *File Explorer* desktop application
-3. Download the Project's .exe file (the folder labeled "Executable"
+3. Download the Project's Executable file (the folder labeled "Executable")
 4. Save the executable in File Explorer (in the project enviroment)
 5. To run the program, click on the "main" file located in the "Executable" Folder